A:There are four main types of events –

 This class is being held every other Friday from 7:00pm to 10pm, and for which, you must register in advance via our booking app.

-Open Jams, occur regularly every Friday and Saturday.
+Open Jams, occur regularly every Friday.

 You must register in advance via our booking app.